How will you use this property?

 What is the Scotia Total Equity Plan (STEP) and how can it help me?

-If you need money to fund a down payment on a second property and you don’t want to cash out investments, with STEP you may borrow up to 80% of your home equity.
-A STEP allows you to finance a purchase using the equity of your primary residence.
+If you need money to fund a down payment on a second property and you don’t want to cash out investments, with STEP you may initially borrow up to 80% of your home equity.2 A STEP allows you to finance a purchase using the equity of your primary residence.
 If you earn rental income from this property, you can deduct expenses such as the interest paid on the borrowed funds.
 For physicians who pay the highest marginal tax rate, the higher loan to value ratio can help offset the rental income you earn and reduce your taxes payable.

 Insert heading text

-with an optional subtitleWith the flexibility of a STEP, you’re in control to mix and match mortgages, lines of credit, loans and credit cards to create a plan that works for you.
+With the flexibility of a STEP, you’re able to mix and match different Scotiabank credit products based on your needs to create a plan that works for you (like mortgages and lines of credit).
 You can use your home equity whenever and however you need it.
 We understand that as a physician you have unique financial needs.
 Scotiabank Home Financing Advisors can provide expert advice and help you choose the right mortgage solution customized to meet your needs.
 Together with MD Financial Management, we can develop a holistic financial plan to build your wealth.